Mohammad-01/FinalProjectTask2/Task1.md

 What is Agile Software Development, and how does it differ from traditional software development?
 Scrum, Extreme Programming, and Feature-Driven Development are examples of agile software development frameworks (FDD).

-Pair programming, test-driven development, stand-ups, planning meetings, and sprints are all examples of agile software development approaches.
+Agile software development methods include pair programming, test-driven development, stand-ups, planning sessions and sprints.
 The Manifesto for Agile Software Development and its 12 Ideas are an umbrella title for a set of concepts and activities based on the ideals and principles articulated in the Manifesto for Agile Software Development.
-When approaching software development in a certain way, it's generally a good idea to live by these values and principles and use them to help you figure out what to do in your specific situation.
+It's generally a good idea to live by these values and principles while approaching software development in a given way, and to utilize them to help you figure out what to do in your individual scenario.

-Agile differs from traditional software development methodologies in that it focuses on the people doing the job and how they collaborate.
-Collaboration between self-organizing cross-functional teams using the best methods for their context leads to solutions.
+Agile varies from traditional software development approaches in that it places a greater emphasis on the people doing the work and how they work together.
+Solutions are found through collaboration between self-organizing cross-functional teams utilizing the appropriate methodologies for their environment.

 Methodologies for Agile
 The four main values of Agile are: